I Can Help You Help Your Child.

 There is no "ADHD diet", there is no "autism diet".
 But there are many things parents can do with diet and lifestyle that can help turn around ADHD behaviour in children and lessen the symptoms of autism.

-In my book, Raising Resilience, I go though a two pronged approach to building a healthier body so we can build a healthier brain.
+In my book and programs, I take parents though a two pronged approach to building a healthier body so we can build a healthier brain.

 PRONG ONE is to reduce irritation.
 PRONG TWO is to improve nourishment.

-People with ADHD and autism seem to share some typical nutrient deficiencies.
-These deficiencies can be the result of poor intake or they can also result from poor absorption or metabolic imbalances that render the nutrients unusable for the cells.
+Research has revealed some common nutritional deficiencies shared by many people who have ADHD and autism.
+Particularly important are nutrients that feed neurotransmitter and hormone pathways, support mitochondrial and immune health, and contribute to the methylation cycle.
+These deficiencies can be the result of poor intake or they can also result from poor absorption or metabolic imbalances that render the nutrients unusable for cells.

 For a variety of reasons that differ from person to person, children with behavioural, learning or mental health challenges tend to have a higher toxic burden than most.
 This includes the accumulation of metals and environmental contaminants, but also internally generated chemicals coming from pathogenic organisms in the gut and the process of metabolism.
 These waste products can interfere with nutrient absorption, can contribute to inflammation, and can generally interfere with function.